At Lancashire Constabulary, we are committed to providing a service to our communities, which embraces diversity and promotes equality.

 - Eliminate discrimination, harassment, victimisation, and any other conduct that is prohibited under the Act.

 - Advance equality of opportunity between people who share relevant protected characteristics and people who do not share it.

 - Foster good relations between people who share a relevant protected characteristic and those who do not share it.

 The broad purpose of the duty is to ensure that advancement of equality and good relations between our diverse communities are at the forefront of our day to day business.

 In order to ensure that work and progress on Equality is visible and transparent; Lancashire Constabulary is obligated to comply with ‘specific duties’ as set out in Section 153 of the Equality Act 2010:

 - Publish information to show compliance with the Equality Duty (annually).

 - Set and publish one or more equality objectives that it thinks it need to achieve to further any of the aims of the general duty.
 This should be carried out at least every four years.

-Our approach is structured with three strategic themes: OUR COMMUNITIES, OUR PEOPLE and OUR SERVICE.
-The plan supports and enables a cultural shift within Lancashire Police, moving away from the traditional term ‘Equality’ and developing a more inclusive environment that values difference by emphasising the values, beliefs and behaviours of all our staff.
+As a public body, we are required to set and publish equality objectives every four years.
+Our VALUING DIFFERENCE & INCLUSION STRATEGY 2017-2020 sets out our objectives for the next four years and illustrates our approach, structured in three strategic themes: OUR COMMUNITIES, OUR PEOPLE and OUR SERVICE.
+This strategy supports and enables a cultural shift within Lancashire Police, moving away from the traditional term ‘Equality’ and developing a more inclusive environment that values difference by emphasising the values, beliefs and behaviours of all our staff.

 In the past, Equality has implied sameness and this is not reflective or a true representation of how our communities experience the everyday world.
 By valuing difference and embracing inclusion, we can respect, nurture and value the diversity of our communities.